EddyBeaupre/certbot-he/README.md

 #certbot = /usr/bin/certbot
 ; If certbot-he is not in the system's path, specify it's location
 #certbotHe = /usr/local/bin/certbot-he
+; Run a command after updating your certificate to do wathever cleanup you need.
+#postHook = /bin/systemctl reload apache2

 ; You can have as many domain section as you want.
 The first domain will ; also be the certificate name.
 [domain.com]
+; Key for the DDNS enabled TXT record
+Key = DDNS_HE_TXT_KEY
 ; Request a certificate for this domain.
 Domain = True
 ; Request a wildcard certificate for this domain.